 Jesus instituted communion the night before he died as a way for his followers to remember and identify with his death on the cross.
 At Hope Fellowship, we celebrate communion together often.
 We welcome all Christians who actively trust Jesus for salvation and who are willing to turn away from their sin to receive communion with us.

 One of the ways we worship God is to give financially towards His work.
 If you are our guest, please do not feel obligated to give anything financially.
-However, if you do feel led to give, you may place your gift in the offering plate in the back of the auditorium or you may give online.
+However, if you do feel led to give, you may place your gift in the offering box in the back of the auditorium or you may give online.
 For more information on why we give or to give online, click here.